Welcome to Moldova

 Home to digital leaders like Endava and Simpals and a vibrant startup scene.

-Things that makes us Unique
+Things that make us Unique

 Step closer and explore the surprising details that shape Moldova’s identity, revealing the character of a nation both timeless and full of unexpected stories.